The leadership performance and potential matrix are commonly referred to as the nine-box grid, nine-box matrix, or simply as “the nine-box.”

-In a functional or segmented organization, talent development is often one of the few things a management team can actually work on together.
+In a functional or segmented organization, talent development is often one of the few things a management team can work on together.

 A talent review meeting uncovers both individual and organizational strengths and weaknesses.
 The nine-box serves as a needs assessment for development actions that need to be taken.
-Many organizations now use nine-box talent reviews to discuss and agree on individual development plans (IDPs) for each employee.
+Many organizations use nine-box talent reviews to discuss and agree on individual development plans (IDPs) for each employee.